• Home

 Your Information

-Some of the ads are displayed on your screen based on your profile that includes relationship status, employer, Job title and your education.
+Some of the ads are displayed on your screen based on your profile which includes relationship status, employer, Job title, and education.
 You can turn them off.
-Second, based on your activities and your interests, Facebook has added you into various categories like shoppers, travelers, Android Devices and much more.
+Second, based on your activities and your interests, Facebook has added you into various categories like shoppers, travelers, Android Devices, and much more.

 Ad Settings